 The Pravcice Gate, Czech Republic

-Pravcicka Brana: Europe’s Largest Natural Sandstone Arch
+Pravcicka Brana: Europe’s Largest Natural Arch, and Why You Can’t Walk on It

 The Hike